-Meanwhile, I've found the mobile versions of this highly sought-after tech readily available in various branded gaming laptops across sites like Amazon (opens in new tab), Best Buy (opens in new tab) and other regional stores for the UK and Australia.
+Meanwhile, I've found the mobile versions of this highly sought-after tech readily available in various branded gaming laptops across sites like Amazon, Best Buy and other regional stores for the UK and Australia.

 There is the argument that a desktop is a better choice given how easy it is to upgrade the components at a later date, which is presumably fine when stock appears on the shelves again.
 This is completely valid, and given how difficult it can be to make upgrades to a gaming laptop this is potentially a better 'future-proofing' choice.